oroinc/documentation/user_guide/activities/activities_overview.rst

 While such incidents can negatively affect the reputation of your business and work performance, it is very easy to deal with them: for each important meeting, conference, call, vacation, etc. create an event in an OroCRM calendar.
 It will help you avoid missing appointments or calls, and your colleagues can easily follow your schedule and be sure that that they are up-to-date with your business trips and conferences.

+.. note:: See a short demo on `how to create and manage calendars <https://www.orocrm.com/media-library/create-and-manage-calendars#play=fVcOy3TmuQg>`_, or keep reading the step-by-step guidance below.

 What You Can Do with Calendar Events?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~